elixir-bridge/elixir-bridge.github.io/02_Suggestotron/20-allow-users-to-vote-on-topics.markdown

 ```

 The substantive difference here is `preload: :votes`, which makes the database get the votes that belong to each topic, in the same query that gets the votes.
-`ngettext("vote", "votes", count(topic.votes))` displays the number of votes the topic has, plus the word "vote" or "votes" accordingly.
+`ngettext("vote", "votes", length(topic.votes))` displays the number of votes the topic has, plus the word "vote" or "votes" accordingly.
 `link "+1", to: topic_topic_path(@conn, :upvote, topic)` creates an HTML button with the text "+1".
 `topic_topic_path(topic)` creates the appropriate URL for the action we want to invoke.
 In this case, we want to upvote the current topic. `topic_topic_path(topic)` returns `/topics/42/upvote` (if topic.id was 42).
 `method: :post` ensures we do the create action of CRUD, not the read action.